Nicki-lombardo/Nicki-lombardo/README.md

 ### As a **Full Stack / Web Dev. & UX/UI Designer**, I am dedicated to translating smart ideas into tangible solutions for clients. 😊
 ### Whether it's creating engaging user interfaces or building robust back-end systems, I strive to deliver high-quality work. 🚀
-### To achieve this, I rely on a set of essential tools that every Full Stack developer and web designer should be familiar with:
+### To achieve this, I really on a set of essential tools that every Full Stack developer and web designer should be familiar with:

+---

+### key programming languages:

   <div>
     <img src="https://img.shields.io/badge/-Next_JS-black?style=for-the-badge&logoColor=white&logo=nextdotjs&color=000000" alt="nextdotjs" />